 The temperature qualification study is considered more of international acceptance.
-So if your clients and suppliers are from various countries it is preferred to have a qualification process done.
+So if your clients and suppliers are from various countries, you may go for a qualification study.
 As an example each country has their own type of design, installation and operation procedures for a cold room.
 Hence your client from another country may not be familiar with such parameters in your country.
-If a temperature qualification study is carried out on this cold room, the client need not check any details at all since the cold room is fully qualified to ensure full compliance to keep a temperature between 2-8°C
+If a temperature qualification study is carried out on this cold room, the client need not check any details at all since the cold room is fully qualified to ensure full compliance to keep a temperature between 2-8°C.